-- criteria.
+- 1. Development of a concise Operator's Manual targeting the new systems and their operation, including assignment of responsibilities for communication of performance issues and implementation of corrective action.
+This should include details of how the systems should be used and operated, as well as KPIs, benchmarks and any additional goals or success criteria.
 In many cases, the Operator's Manual and Systems Manual can be combined into one document to be used by the operations and maintenance personnel.
-[PD Sec 8.2.2] - 8.
-Train operators in proper maintenance best-practices for all new systems and equipment (refer to EN 15331:2011 Criteria for design, management and control of maintenance services for buildings [6a] for guidance).
-[PD Sec 8.2.3] - 9.
+[PD Sec 8.2.2] - 2.
+Train operators in proper maintenance best-practices for all new systems and equipment (refer to the Operator's and Systems Manual(s) and, EN 15331:2011 Criteria for design, management and control of maintenance services for buildings [6a] for guidance).
+[PD Sec 8.2.3] - 3.
 Notify building tenants of the improvements performed in the building as part of the project, and descriptions of any behaviour modifications or best practices recommended as part of the energy efficiency efforts.
 [PD Sec 8.2.4]